-Do the "Mirror Dancing" game to practice gross motor and cognitive skills.
+Do "Mirror Dancing" to practice gross motor and cognitive skills.
 The children will learn to follow actions in a mirrored way.
 Play the instrumental version of the Action Song.
 Help the children get into pairs.
 One child starts by showing a dance move and the other mimics it, as if they were looking in a mirror.
 Switch roles.
 Afterwards, ask the children to show their favorite dance moves to the class.

-3 Circle counting with brown.
+Circle counting with brown.